cultural-impact-of-warfare

 Siege of Alesia (52 BC): The Masterpiece of Caesar

-The Siege of Alesia is arguably the most famous siege in Roman history.
+The Siege of Alesia stands as the archetypal Roman siege and a masterpiece of military strategy.
 Julius Caesar, then proconsul of Gaul, faced a united Gallic rebellion led by Vercingetorix.
-The Gauls had withdrawn to the fortified hilltop of Alesia (modern Alise-Sainte-Reine in France).
-Rather than launch a direct assault, Caesar ordered his legions to build an elaborate double ring of fortifications around the fortress.
+The Gauls had taken refuge on the hilltop fortress of Alesia (modern Alise-Sainte-Reine in France).
+The hillfort was protected by steep slopes and a surrounding plain that favored the defenders.
+Rather than storm it directly, Caesar ordered his legions to construct the double ring of fortifications described above.

 Siege of Jerusalem (70 AD): The Fall of the Second Temple